emkpmg-zz/ts/README.md

 # Categorical Features
 These are nominal, ordinal, ratio, or interval variables.
+Can take on one of a set or fixed number of possible values.
 Very useful for visualizing data

 Nominal: Survived, Sex, Embarked